 In some ways, mainly price, Sling TV is awesome.
-Cable and Satellite TV services, and their streaming counterparts like YouTube TV and FuboTV, cost at least $55 a month.
-And if you're like many people, you have subscriptions to other services like Netflix, Hulu, Disney Plus, CBS All Access, Showtime, ESPN+, or HBO Max.
-All these services add up, so at $30 a month, Sling TV is a great deal.
+Cable and Satellite TV services, and their streaming counterparts like YouTube TV and FuboTV, cost at least $65 a month.
+And if you're like many people, you have subscriptions to other services like Netflix, Hulu, Disney Plus, Paramount Plus, Showtime, ESPN+, Funimation, or HBO Max.
+All these services add up, so at $35 a month, Sling TV is a great deal.
 But, of course, it has downsides, too.

 A great thing about Sling TV is that it provides some level of control.
 Ideally, all TV streaming services should offer A-la-Carte options.
 Consumers should only have to pay for the channels they want.
 Streaming television services should offer news packages, sports packages, comedy packages, kids packages, lifestyle packages, general entertainment packages, educational packages, etc. I wish I could say that's exactly what Sling does, but they do something similar.

 In addition, they offer several add-ons.
 For example, if you love the Hallmark channels, you can buy Sling's Lifestyle extra.
-There's also a Sports Extra, Comedy Extra, Kids Extra, Hollywood Extra, etc. Most cost $5 more and come with 5 to 10 extra channels.
-For $20 per month, you get all the Extras and extra DVR space.
-That's a lot of channels for $50.
+There's also a Sports Extra, Comedy Extra, Kids Extra, Hollywood Extra, etc. Most cost $6 and come with 5 to 10 extra channels.
+For $21 per month, you get all the Extras and extra DVR space.

-The biggest cons are the lack of free local channels, the inability to pause many channels, and limited DVR space.
+The biggest cons are the lack of free local channels and limited free DVR space.

 The only local channels Sling TV offers are Fox and NBC, and that's only in select markets.
-You can pay $5.99 a month to get CBS All Access, which includes live CBS TV.
+You can pay $5.99 a month to get Paramount Plus, which includes live CBS TV.
 NBC offers the Peacock app.
 It has many free shows but doesn't include live NBC programming.